angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 With this, you'll get:

 - Typed Angular services for each REST resource
-- A full NgModule (`ApiModule`)
 - Models for all schemas (for example `book`, `author`, etc...)
 - `HttpClient`-based methods for every endpoint

 > 🛠️ Pro Tip: Place the output directory somewhere inside your app's structure, but outside of actual components or routing.
-We suggest a path like `src/app/shared/book-monkey-api/`.
+We suggest a path like `src/app/shared/book-manager-api/`.

 The CLI supports many more options.